Code-Institute-Submissions/EasterBunnyHuntMilestone2/README.md

 * Internet Explorer, Firefox, Google Chrome and Brave - No issues.
 * IPhone 5/SE, 6, 7, 8 (including Plus), X, iPad - No Issues (Tested through Chrome Developer Tools).
-* IPad Pro - Slight issue with Student Log In on this device.
-Page does not render as expected.
-Functionality of webpage still function as expected.

 # Github Links